aymanerihane/Card_Game_Briscola/Briscola_Setup/README.md

 # Briscola Morocain Card Game

-Brescola is a classic Italian card game played against the computer.
+Brescola is a classic Morocain card game played against the computer.
 This implementation is built using the Qt framework.

 ## Installation